 8. Make them feel supported through mentorship

 Imagine starting a new job and feeling a bit lost.
 Now picture having someone there who’s been through it all, willing to show you the way.
-That’s what mentorship is all about.
+That’s what mentoring activities are all about.

-Having a mentorship program in place supports employee onboarding and fosters a sense of belonging and loyalty to the company among employees.
+Mentorship programs in the workplace support employees right from onboarding and fosters a sense of belonging and loyalty to the company from day one.
 This, in turn, helps newcomers grow and succeed and makes them want to stick around and contribute their best to the organization.

 9. Offer innovation time off